imbus/robotframework-debuglibrary/readme.md

 You can use the `F9` key to exit the keyword if you have entered it previously.

 *F10: CONTINUE*
-You can use the `F10` key or the `continue` command to continue execution until the next `Debug` keyword if you use this in library mode or the next failure of the test if you use this in listner mode.
+You can use the `F10` key or the `continue` or `c` command to continue execution until the next `Debug` keyword if you use this in library mode or the next failure of the test if you use this in listner mode.

 *SHIFT TAB: DETACH*
 `Shift Tab` allows you to run the rest of the test case to the end without opening the interactive shell.